d4n3sh/thedaneshproject/content/posts/2009-07-07-received-my-bribe-free-malaysian-car-sticker.md

 Received my BRIBE-FREE MALAYSIAN car sticker in the mail last week.
 Now I've got a new public announcement which also act as a sun shade. 🙂

 It's easy to put the sticker on but it's gonna hard to live by it right?
-Let's see&#8230;..
+Let's see.....

 Like the sticker?
 [Request for one][2], it's free.